What risks do SaaS companies face for not having a DPA?

 A software company operates as a processor and a controller- depending on the form of data.
 It may hire sub-processors for data processing that cannot be conducted by the company.
 DPA is, therefore, a requirement to conduct business with a larger company.
 You will need to personalize a DPA fitting for any sub-processor your business is engaged with.
 Your prospective clients will be seeking DPA.
 It helps them understand the responsibility that is contractually levied upon them.
 If your prospective client does not seek a DPA you should be worried about their dedication and intentions to maintaining the security of your user’s information.

-Even if your Saas company operates outside of the European Economic Area, forming a DPA with a third-party processor is crucial.
+Even if your Saas development company operates outside of the European Economic Area, forming a DPA with a third-party processor is crucial.
 Firstly, it provides your company legal protection in case of a circumstance of information mishandling.
 Secondly, there are legislations aside from GDPR that regulate third-party processing and require a DPA.
-For instance, Utah, Virginia, California and Colorado have comprehensive data protection laws.
+For instance, Utah, Virginia, California and Colorado have comprehensive data protection laws while Texas data privacy laws are also gaining attention in this regard.
 Additionally, many states have protection laws that are currently in committee.
 Outside of the USA, nations like Brazil and Canada have formulated the Brazilian Data Protection Law (LGPD) and The Personal Information Protection and Electronic Documents Act(PIPEDA) respectively for individual data security.

 Reputational risks of not having a Data Processing Agreement